 8) SHANNON BROWN GOES ABOVE THE RIM

-While he shares a last name and striking resemblance to pop singer Chris Brown, guard Shannon Brown of the Lakers prefers to take his aggression out on basketball rims.
-Blessed with one of the highest vertical leaps in the league (44.5 inches), watch as his head nearly clears the net on this breakaway one-handed slam against the Suns.
+Guard Shannon Brown was blessed with one of the highest vertical leaps in the league (44.5 inches)—watch as his head nearly clears the net on this breakaway one-handed slam against the Suns.

 7) DWYANE WADE SPINS AND SLAMS ON KENDRICK PERKINS